Soil Health Benchmark Study

-In 2019, Future Harvest began with 12 Farm Research Collaborators, which include vegetable farms, pastured livestock farms, and grain/row crop farms.
+In 2020, Future Harvest worked with 30 Farm Research Collaborators, which include vegetable farms, pastured livestock farms, and grain/row crop farms.
 Because the value of the study will grow as the number of participating farms increases, we are now accepting Community Scientist applications as well as Farm Research Collaborator applications.

 Who Can Participate:

 If you own or manage a farm in Maryland and are passionate about improving your soil health, you are eligible to participate as a Community Scientist or Research Collaborator.
 If you own or manage a farm in Virginia, West Virginia, or Delaware, you may join as a Community Scientist.
 Here’s the difference: